yuyue2013/klipper/docs/S-Curve.md

 ![Toolhead cornering](img/toolhead-cornering.png)

-This effect can impact the quality of the corners even at small square corner velocities and increase the ringing.
+This effect can impact the quality of the corners even at very small corner velocities and increase the ringing.
 S-Curve acceleration has an experimental mode called acceleration compensation which can help to mitigate this issue to some degree.
 The approach has certain limitations: